Manoj0223/hiver-support-agen/README.md

 Conservative Response Generation
         ↓
 Escalation

-Current golden-set results:
+Current results

-63.50% intent accuracy
+63.50% Intent Accuracy
-63.60% intent Macro F1
+63.60% Intent Macro F1
-67.83% intent Weighted F1
+67.83% Intent Weighted F1
-70.79% escalation F1
+70.79% Escalation F1
+17.5% of golden examples eligible for automated reply

-The system intentionally favors evidence-backed responses and human escalation when historical evidence is insufficient.
+The main takeaway is that the prototype can classify support requests and retrieve historical evidence, while conservatively escalating cases where evidence is insufficient.

-The next major improvement would be a larger independently verified golden dataset, stronger semantic retrieval, and a validated human-vs-LLM evaluation framework.
+The next major improvements are a genuinely independently hand-labelled evaluation set, stronger semantic retrieval, calibrated escalation, and a larger human-vs-LLM response-quality evaluation.

-### Important correction

-I deliberately removed the old **87% / 84.33%** numbers and replaced them with your actual latest run:

-**63.50% Accuracy, 63.60% Macro F1, 67.83% Weighted F1.**

-Also, I did **not** claim a 30-example LLM evaluation or human-vs-LLM agreement because we didn't complete those.

-One thing we should verify next is the **baseline numbers**, because the old README's baseline figures came from an earlier run and shouldn't be carried over without checking.
+**Important:** This version is intentionally transparent about the golden-set labeling and LLM-judge limitations rather than claiming work that wasn't actually completed.